Gloomsen-SD/Gemini-Roleplay-Core/FAQ.md

 ### How does the framework handle NSFW content?

+NSFW content is possible to a certain extent, especially for short-term sessions, if the character profile is explicitly designed for this purpose.
+However, the system is not primarily intended for this purpose.
+Accordingly, this direction is not actively pursued or optimized by the developer of the framework.
 The Gemini Roleplay Core is subject to Google's global security and ethics filters.
 NSFW (Not Safe For Work) content or representations that violate these guidelines may be blocked, denied, or massively prevented by the AI.

 **Important to know: The framework is not designed to bypass these filters.
 If content is blocked, this is a decision made at the AI level, which the framework consciously respects and does not attempt to circumvent.**